bbauska/Coursera-Bootstrap/readme.md

 Let me add a file to this folder named index.html, now you can see that I have added in some HTML code into this index.html file.

-Let\'s save the changes.
+Let&apos;s save the changes.

-Now let\'s switch to our command line, at the command line go to the git-test folder, and let\'s initialize this folder to be a git repository.
+Now let&apos;s switch to our command line, at the command line go to the git-test folder, and let&apos;s initialize this folder to be a git repository.

 To do that at the command line type git init.